 Time management: the daily life of a product manager can quickly fill up with tasks and she needs to be able to perceive and differentiate what is urgent from what is important, to ensure that she will always have time to learn more about the customer and the user of your product.

 New technologies: the product manager must be aware of new technologies to find out how it can impact his product.
 Smartphone access, how does this impact the product?
-Does the user want to access via smartphone?
+Does the user want to access it via smartphone?
 To do what?
 Social networks, how can the product take advantage of them?
 Non-relational databases, what are the benefits and shortcomings?
 Go, Google’s programming language, what is it better than the language used in the product?
 And what is it worst at?
 Smartwatches, smart glasses, how does this impact the product?
 How does the user expect to interact with the product on these new interfaces?

 Business skills: the product manager must be concerned with whether his product is meeting business objectives.
 If the goal is margin, are revenue and costs under control?
 If the goal is only revenue, how is it growing?
-If the goal is number of users, how is this metric evolving?
+If the goal is the number of users, how is this metric evolving?
 In addition, the product manager must understand how each area of â€‹â€‹the company works and how the product affects those areas.
 How does legal work?
 How does the product impact the legal department?
 And how does the legal department impact the product?
-These questions can be repeated for all areas of the company: support, operations, finance, HR, marketing, sales, engineering and UX.
+These questions can be repeated for all areas of the company: support, operations, finance, HR, marketing, sales, engineering, and UX.

 Keen curiosity: the product manager needs to have the ability to learn fast in order to gain insights and make judgments about the product.
 You must be able to learn both the soft side of the product (what is the business motivation, what customer problem the product solves, etc.) and the more technical side (what technology do we use, what is the impact of this technology, what metrics can we get, etc).